-The most significant difference between this dish and baklava is the syrup, and the amount of milk and water added.
-Sütlü Nuriye has a whitish tint and tastes lighter than baklava, over this.
+The most significant difference between this dish and baklava is the syrup and the amount of milk and water added.
+Sütlü nuriye has a whitish tint and tastes lighter than baklava.

 The genesis of this dish is tied to the 1980 coup when the economy was in a terrible crisis, and people had to come up with inventive methods to save money, and making this poor man’s version of baklava was a fantastic way to save money.

-Bulbül Yuvasi is best described as a circular form of baklava.
+Bulbül yuvasi is best described as a circular form of baklava.
 This dish, like baklava, is made of phyllo dough and contains nuts.
-The rolls are formed into rings, the pistachios inserted in the rings’ hallows after the dough has been cooked.
+The rolls are formed into rings, the pistachios inserted in the rings’ hollows after the dough has been cooked.

 Before serving, the delicacy is drizzled with sweet syrup, which gives it its distinct sweetness.